danwing/referee/draft-xyzzy-referee.md

 step occurs only once for each home network the client joins, as each home network is responsible for being a Referee for its own devices.

-When connecting to a server with an .internal domain, a client supporting this specification includes the TLS server_certificate_type extension {{!RFC7250}} in its TLS ClientHello.
+When connecting to a server with an .internal domain, a client supporting this specification includes the TLS server_certificate_type extension with the Raw Public Key certificate type {{!RFC7250}} in its TLS ClientHello.

 For the client, there are two situations that may occur:  it has not previously cached the association of hostname to public key or it